 The left ear-cup features a detachable mic and the cable with standard 3.5mm jack.
 The good thing about the cable is that it can be split at just about the right length to plug it into your PSVR.
 This means you wont have to deal with another cord at your neck, but you still have the extension when you want to put the headphones to another use.

 The stylish appearance of the headset is complemented with comfortable fit too.
 While RIG 4VR is robust, it somehow managed to retain its lightweight, which is pretty important considering that PSVR weighs around 610 grams, especially for extended use.
 Bass isn’t excessive, but I didn’t feel like it is lacking either.

-When you consider the price of around $70, RIG 4VR offers a high quality sound.
+When you consider the price, RIG 4VR offers a high quality sound.
 Although we can’t say that it sounds better than some more expensive headsets, it is certainly up to par.
 3D audio reproduction works really well, and increases the sense of actually being inside the games like Resident Evil 7 for example.

 The ear cups are comfy and vented.
 Even after prolonged gaming sessions on your PSVR, your head wont get sweaty at all.
 Once again, this makes blocking outside noise impossible, but still gives you a great sense of spatial awareness.
 While real-world sound may be immersion-breaking, it is useful at times when you have friends or family around during your VR sessions, since you’ll be able to clearly hear them.
 Additionally, RIG 4VR isn’t a “one-trick-pony”.
 It works surprisingly well with other standard headset applications like regular gaming or listening to music.